dankinder/handle/README.md

 # handle

-Handle go(golang) errors in scripts with an easy one-liner.
-Package handle provides a dead-simple function to panic on error.
+Handle go(golang) errors in simple scripts with an easy one-liner.
+Package handle provides a dead-simple function to panic on error. *Not* for use in production software where the typical method of check `if err != nil` is the right thing to do.

 Writing Go involves many error checks: